mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/wandering_app/wandering-irobot-tutorial.rst

    rtt min/avg/max/mdev = 1.989/2.105/2.308/0.144 ms

-Install the ``ros-humble-wandering-irobot-tutorial`` package on the
-|intel| board connected to the robot.
+Install the ``ros-humble-wandering-irobot-tutorial`` package on the Intel® board connected to the robot.

 .. code-block:: bash